chasingmaxwell/posts/Getting_Started_With_Meteor.md

 #Getting Started With Meteor

 There's been a lot of talk recently about a new JavaScript framework called [Meteor](http://meteor.com), especially since the project just reached version 1.0.
 So, what is Meteor?
 Why is it different than the hundreds of other JS frameworks available?
-I’ve had the opportunity to build several Meteor applications using the beta, all of which are now working in a production environment, and through these experiences I’ve learned a lot about about how Meteor works, so I thought I'd share some of my knowledge.
-This post is the first in a series of post that will explain what Meteor is, how to get started with using it, how to properly structure your Meteor codebase, and how to build large, mantainable applications in it.
+I’ve had the opportunity to build several Meteor applications using the beta, all of which are now working in a production environment.
+Through these experiences I’ve learned a lot about about how Meteor works, so I thought I'd share some of my knowledge.
+This post is the first in a series of posts that will discuss what Meteor is, how to get started with it, how to write secure Meteor applications, and proper codebase structure.

 This post is geared towards people who are completely new to Meteor, and is a basic list of instructions for installing Meteor, creating a Meteor app, and running your app for the first time.
 I'd encourage you to take a look at the [official documentation](docs.meteor.com) and play around with the APIs available before attempting to build anything serious.
 With that said, let's get started!